Muslims vanish as Buddhist attacks approach Myanmar's biggest city

 The mob carried sticks, metal pipes and hammers, said Hla Soe, 60, a Buddhist who runs an electrical repair shop in Minhla.
 “No one could stop them,” he said.

 About 200 soldiers and police eventually intervened to restore a fragile peace.
-“I‘m very nervous that it will happen again,” he said.
+“I‘m very nervous that it will happen again,” said Hla Soe.

-About 500 of Minhla’s township’s 100,000 people are Muslims, said the police officer, who estimated two-thirds of those Muslims had fled.
+About 500 of Minhla’s township’s 100,000 people are Muslims, said the police officer, who estimated two-thirds of those Muslim had fled.

 However, Tun Tun is staying.
-“I have no choice,” says the 26-year-old, whose tea shop was destroyed and looted by Buddhists, one armed with a chainsaw.
+“I have no choice,” says the 26-year-old, whose tea shop was looted by Buddhists, one armed with a chainsaw.

+He spoke to a crowd of 2,000 about the “969 movement”, said Win Myint, 59, who runs a Buddhist community centre which hosted the monk.

-After the 969 talks, Muslims were jeered and fewer Buddhists frequented his tea shop, said Tun Tun.
-Stickers bearing pastel hues overlaid with the numerals 969 appeared on non-Muslim street stalls across Minhla.
+After the speech, Muslims were jeered and fewer Buddhists frequented his tea shop, said Tun Tun.
+Stickers bearing the number 969 appeared on non-Muslim street stalls across Minhla.

 President Thein Sein’s ambitious reform program has won praise, but his government has also been criticized for failing to stem violence last year in Rakhine State in western Myanmar, where officials say 110 people were killed and 120,000 were left homeless, most of them Rohingya Muslims.